Projects

 Project Description:

-Current bridge asset management at network level utilise data-driven models derived from level 2 visual inspections for bridge deterioration prediction, while load rating assessment is conducted on specific bridges using as-built drawings or limited monitoring when required.
-We will create a proof of concept for a digital twin of concrete girder bridges which form 60% of the network in Australia through integration of 3D visualisation, deep learning algorithms for crack identification, IoT, sensor/NDT and laser technologies and advanced numerical modelling.
-Outcome will deliver a digital solution for optimised bridge asset management enhancing safety at a reduced cost.
-The project will fit within SmartCrete CRC’s goals to guarantee long-term viability of vital concrete infrastructure in Australia.
-It addresses one of the major program initiatives of SmartCrete which is developing step change technologies in whole life asset management via remote monitoring and intelligent maintenance of concrete structures.
+Current bridge asset management at network level utilizes data-driven models derived from level 2 visual inspections for bridge deterioration prediction, while load rating assessment is conducted on specific bridges using as-built drawings or limited monitoring when required.
+We will create a proof of concept for a digital twin of concrete girder bridges which form 60% of the network in Australia through integration of 3D visualization, deep learning algorithms for crack identification, IoT, sensor/NDT and laser technologies, and advanced numerical modeling.
+The outcome will deliver a digital solution for optimized bridge asset management enhancing safety at a reduced cost.
+The project will fit within SmartCrete CRC’s goals to guarantee the long-term viability of vital concrete infrastructure in Australia.
+It addresses one of the major program initiatives of SmartCrete which is developing step-change technologies in whole-life asset management via remote monitoring and intelligent maintenance of concrete structures.

 Project Description:

-An integrated aerial and terrestrial approach will be examined for development of reality model of bridges and structures.
-IRT thermography will also be carried out for detection of surface anomalies.
+An integrated aerial and terrestrial approach will be examined for the development of reality models of bridges and structures.
+IRT thermography will also be carried out for the detection of surface anomalies.

 Project Description: